Skip to content

 Creating a space for local people

 The Great Barn has been closed since 2008.
-Repairing the roof will allow the historic space to once again open to visitors.
-We’re keen to work with the the local community and partners to shape how this magificent space is used in the future.
+Repairing the roof will allow this multi-purpose space to once again open to visitors.
+We’re keen to work with the local community and partners and would like to start by gathering as many ideas as possible for how this magnificent space could be used in the future.
+You can help us gather ideas by filling in a short survey (click below).

 A long-term future for Gawthorpe Hall